VakeWorks/SovScaDesDisMaLOps/docs/2025/src/ray.md

 Open the URL `http://127.0.0.1:8888/lab?token=....` with a long token of your own.
 Try `http://localhost:8888/lab?token=....` if the local IP address doesn't work.

-## Jupyter `.ipynb` Notebooks in labs/
+## Jupyter `.ipynb` Notebooks in `labs/`

 Let us go through the jupyter `.ipynb` notebooks in `labs` directory of the docker container next:

-- Overview of ray core with examples at:
+- Overview of ray: Ray, its Design Philosophy, Libraries and Ecosystem
+  - `labs/learning_ray/notebooks/ch_01_overview.ipynb`
+- Let's get our hands on keys with *A Gentle Introduction to Ray Core by Example* notebook:
   - `labs/ray/doc/source/ray-core/examples/gentle_walkthrough.ipynb`
-- You Try a more detailed version on your own
+- You Try a deeper dive with Ray Core in more details culminating with a map-reduce example on your own:
   - `labs/learning_ray/notebooks/ch_02_ray_core.ipynb`
+- You Try an ever deeper dive with Ray Core implementing a simple reinforcement learning algorithm on your own:
-- Dive deeeper
+  - `labs/learning_ray/notebooks/ch_03_core_app.ipynb`